Fluff4life/SparkV/README.md

 <!-- About -->
 ## About Ch1llBlox
-Ch1llBlox -
+Ch1llBlox is a bot that has over 50+ commands and no commands that cost money.
+Our goal is to have over 400 commands with the one time price of $0.

 ### Why I made Ch1llBlox
 I am always using Discord bots.
-Whether it's banning a bad actor to listening to music in a VC.
-But, I always run into a problem and that problem is that most commands cost money.
-When making my bot, I kept in mind this bot would not have a single thing you can buy.
+Whether it's banning a bad actor to listening to music in a Voice Chat.
+But, I always run into a problem and that problem is that most commands with that select bot cost money.
+When making my bot, I kept in mind this bot would not have a single thing that would cost money to gain a benifit(s).

 ### Ch1llBlox's License

-Distributed under the MIT License.
+Distributed under the Apache-2.0 License.
 See, "LICENSE" for more information.